ku-sldg/plih/_ids/2-Adding-Environments.md

 # Adding Environments

 The substitution mechanism implemented in `evals` is a faithful implementation of our eval definition, but it is not optimized in any way.
-Let's try a far more efficient implementation of the `BAE` interpreter that waits to perform substitution until an identifier is evaluated.
+Let's try a far more efficient implementation of the `BAE` interpreter that waits to perform substitution until an identifier is evaluated rather that immediately substituting when an identifier is bound.
 To understand the approach, consider a simple example from the previous chapter:

 {% highlight text %}
 bind x = 4 in